Elasticsearch Filter

 • Filters do not contribute to scoring and thus are faster to execute.

-• There are major changes introduced in Elasticsearch version 2.x onward related to how query and filters are written and performed internally.
+• There are major changes introduced in Elasticsearch version 2.x onward related to how query and filters are written and performed internally and each newer version comes with its load of new improvements.

 Common problems